Robert-Beier/jitsi-speaker-stats-exporter/README.md

 ## Why the application was created

 The extension was created because a friend's organization provides voluntary web seminars for old people.
 The organization needs to prove this to the sponsors.
 It's a German organization.
+This is why the first version was written in German, too.

 ## Limitations